 The elbow, although a less common location for arthritis, can be very debilitating.
 It can progress and lead to considerable pain.

-At Jefferson, our orthopedic surgeons who specialize in the hands, wrists and elbows will evaluate your condition and recommend the best treatment option, whether nonsurgical (medications, cortisone injections, rest, etc.) or surgical (joint fusion or join replacement and reconstruction).
+At Jefferson Health, our orthopedic surgeons who specialize in the hands, wrists and elbows will evaluate your condition and recommend the best treatment option, whether nonsurgical (medications, cortisone injections, rest, etc.) or surgical (joint fusion or join replacement and reconstruction).

 Diagnosing & Treating Rheumatoid Arthritis